Get the Help You Need After a Wisconsin Slip and Fall Accident

 Unintentional falls are the leading cause of injury in the United States.
 The most recent information available from the National Center for Injury Prevention and Control indicates that more than 8.5 million people are hurt annually in the United States from unintentional falls.
 Unintentional injuries, which include slip and fall accidents, are also the leading cause of death for people age one to 44 and the fourth leading cause of death for all age groups.

-Since 1969, Hupy and Abraham attorneys have been helping individuals injured in Wisconsin slip and fall accidents get the recoveries they deserve.
+Since 1969, a Hupy and Abraham lawyer has been helping individuals injured in Wisconsin slip and fall accidents get the recoveries they deserve.
 Your fair recovery starts with accurate information about the cause of your fall, the injuries you may have suffered, how a case works, and the damages that you might recover.
 We invite you to learn all of this—and more—right here.

 If you would like to schedule a free consultation at one of our conveniently located Wisconsin offices in Milwaukee, Appleton, Green Bay, Madison, or Wausau, then please call us today at 1-800-800-5678 or start a live chat with us now.